MazamaScience/MazamaLocationUtils/README.md

-* `.csv` or `.rda` versions of well populated tables can be downloaded from a URL and used locally, giving scientists working with known locations instant access to spatial data that otherwise requires special skills, large datasets and lots of compute cycles to generate.
+* `.csv` or `.rda` versions of well populated tables can be downloaded from a URL and used locally, giving scientists working with known locations instant access to spatial data that otherwise requires special skills, large datasets and many compute cycles to generate.

 ----